ik24366/MusicVisuals/README.md

 # How it works

-Our music visualizer project is structured using individual files holding our repescted visuls.
-The main Java file, Main.java, executes our code, while Avater.java combines the individual visual from separate the seperate files. each file is named after our student number.
+Our music visualizer project is structured using individual files holding our respective visuals.
+The main Java file, Main.java, executes our code, while Avatar.java combines the individual visuals from separate files.
+Each file is named after our student number.
+Under our student number folders, we have contained each of our visuals, which makes it easier to locate each one.

+We created a class called Avatar that extends the Java Visuals file.
+This class takes all the functions and imports we have created and applied in Visuals to be extended to our Avatar file.
+We then declared each variable without initializing them, assigning short names to our visuals, such as referring to the Earth Visual as "ev".
+In our setup, we read in our song and prepared it with different functions to be used in our visuals.
+We used keyboard inputs from 1 to 5 to run each of our visuals.

 # What I am most proud of in the assignment